 Live music (and the 2nd song in the trailer below by TJ Brown, who I highly recommend checking out.
 His live music sounded pre-recorded, that’s how good it was.

 Lindsey and Tyler got married at La Quinta Resorts in Palm Springs, California on October 10, 2015.
 If you want to get married in a scenic, tranquil (aka ROMANTIC) place surrounded by mother nature, this is the place.
-Get a sneak peek here with the movie trailer from their wedding film.
+Get a sneak peek here with the next day Instagram edit from their wedding film.

 Who you’re surrounded by and working with can also make or break the day, and everyone here was all focused on the same goal; what was best for Lindsey and Tyler.
 If you are using any of them on your big day, you’ve made a good decision!